fenago/next-level-python-big-data/bigdata-with-pyspark/lab_2.md

 ![](./images/67a5b615-fcae-4356-99da-0bf6b0e22232.png)

-You can see that it has counted just over 970,000 lines in the raw data that contain the word [normal].
-To use the [filter] function, we provide it with the [lambda] function and use a consolidating function, such as [counts], that forces Spark to calculate and compute the data in the underlying DataFrame.

 For the second example, we will use the map.
 Since we downloaded the KDD cup data, we know that it is a comma-separated value file, and so, one